 Coordinator – Clery Act

 Phone: (304) 367-4157

 The Department of Public safety was created to maintain law and order on the campuses of Fairmont State University and Pierpont Community & Technical College by working to prevent crime and apprehending violators when crimes do occur.
 The department serves a diverse population of students, faculty and staff with an emphasis on the philosophy of community oriented policing.
 In addition to Law Enforcement and Parking control, the department is also responsible for Emergency Management preparedness efforts and is tasked with the University’s Emergency Operations Plan that would be activated should a natural or man-made incident strike the campus.
 Coordination of the institutions’ Clery program is also provided by the Public Safety Department.

 The campus police section provides law enforcement and a variety of community and benevolent services.
-The department is staffed with 7 full time police officers and 3 part time officers.
+The department is staffed with full and part-time sworn and non-sworn officers.
 All sworn police personnel are certified by the State of West Virginia as law enforcement officers and exercise full arrest powers.
 Graduation from the West Virginia State Police Academy or equivalent recruit training are required as well as the completion of annual in-service training to maintain certification and competencies.

-The department also employs 3 full time and 3 part time security officers who provide the campus community with many different services.
-These include unlocking and jump starting vehicles, security escorts, traffic enforcement, locking and unlocking of buildings, event security and constant security patrols throughout the campus.
-One member of the security staff is a certified Emergency Medical Responder who, in addition to also responding to medical emergencies on campus, coordinates the campus AED (automated external defibrillator) program and in-service emergency medical training for other police and security staff within the department.
+One member of the staff is a certified Emergency Medical Responder who, in addition to also responding to medical emergencies on campus, coordinates the campus AED (automated external defibrillator) program and in-service emergency medical training for other police and security staff within the department.